Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: The Proposed Approach

-Third, as all models are wrong, Bayesian models are also wrong; they are the simplification of reality.
+Third, as all models are wrong, Bayesian models are also wrong; they are a simplification of reality.
 A posterior distribution is conditional on data used and model assumptions.
-It cannot be a reliable estimate, if data used are inadequate for the purpose of research (e.g., a sample being unrepresentative of the target population or collected with measurement errors), and/or if one or more of the model assumptions are implausible (which is usually the case).
+It cannot be a reliable estimate, if the data used are inadequate for the purpose of research (e.g., a sample being unrepresentative of the target population or collected with measurement errors), and/or if one or more of the model assumptions are implausible (which is usually the case).
 Moreover, in practice a posterior usually needs to be computed by a Markov chain Monte Carlo (MCMC) method, and there is no guarantee that the resulting posterior samples precisely mirror the true posterior.
 Therefore, the estimated probability of an effect should not be considered as the ``perfect'' measure of uncertainty.
-For example, even if the estimated probability of an effect being greater than zero is 100\% \textit{given the model and the computational method}, it should NOT be interpreted as the certainty of the effect \textit{in practice}.
+For instance, even if the estimated probability of an effect being greater than zero were 100\% \textit{given the model and the computational method}, it should NOT be interpreted as the certainty of the effect \textit{in practice}.

-Given these limitations, the same principle applies to my proposed approach as to the \textit{p}-value: ``No single index should substitute for scientific reasoning'' \autocite[132]{Wasserstein2016a}.
+Given these caveats (note that the second and third ones apply to any presentation formats), the same principle applies to my proposed approach as to the \textit{p}-value: ``No single index should substitute for scientific reasoning'' \autocite[132]{Wasserstein2016a}.
 What matters is not the ``trueness'' of a model but the ``usefulness'' of a model.
-My approach makes a model more useful than the conventional approaches to evaluating and communicating the uncertainty of statistically estimated causal effects, in the following respects.
+The proposed approach makes a model more useful than the conventional approaches to evaluating and communicating the uncertainty of statistically estimated causal effects, in the following respects.
 First, it uses the probability of an effect as an intuitive quantity of uncertainty, for a better understanding and communication.
-Second, it does not require any decision thresholds for uncertainty measures or effect sizes.
-Therefore, it allows researchers to be agnostic about a utility function required to justify such decision thresholds, and to be an information provider presenting the probabilities of different effect sizes as such.
+Second, it does not require any decision thresholds for uncertainty measures or effect sizes, and allows researchers to play the role of information providers presenting the probabilities of different effect sizes as such.